 Applications must be submitted by a collaborative team, of which one researcher is a faculty member of MWRI in Pittsburgh and at least one researcher who is a faculty member of a higher education, public, private, or government research institution outside of Pittsburgh, anywhere in the world.
 A collaborative partner may also include a for-profit, business partner of the MWRI researcher that partners in the joint research pursuit.
 Individuals from underrepresented racial and ethnic groups as well as individuals with disabilities are encouraged to apply.
 Each applicant may only submit one proposal.

 The letter of intent should be submitted electronically as a PDF via email to email@example.com.
-The first step for the application is submission of a letter of intent.
 Full applications will be invited based on the review of the letters of intent.
 Inclusion will be determined based on concordance with the intent of the prize, quality and innovation of the proposal, and originality of the project for the applicants.
 This letter of intent is limited to 2 pages and includes:

 - Project title, names and institutions of collaborating investigators.

 - The hypothesis to be tested.

 - Justification of the innovative nature of the research (conceptual or methodological).

 - A statement of how this differs from investigators’ currently funded investigations.

 The application should include the following (please see checklist):